LaunchPlatform/wtforms-bootstrap5/README.md

 Once you adopt it, then you can only render your form in a specific style.
 As a result, I found myself writing HTML manually without using the library to save time.

-To avoid the same mistake, we want to make wtforms-bootstrap5 very easy to customize without compromise too much of its reusability.
+To avoid the same mistake, we want to make wtforms-bootstrap5 very easy to customize without compromising too much of its reusability.
 Here's an example how you can turn the example above into a column based form.

 ```python